Meet The 2018 Judges:

 Raymond Meyer: is a winemaker from Shepherdsville, KY.

-Scott Montgomery: a graduate of the American Wine Society’s Wine Judge Certification Program.
-He has judged at the Tennessee Viticultural and Oenological Society amateur wine competition, the Alabama Commercial Wine Competition and the Heartland Wine Competition.
-He is also the judging coordinator for the Alabama Wineries and Grape Growers Association amateur wine competition.
+Scott Montgomery: Scott Montgomery is a graduate of the American Wine Society’s Wine Judge Certification Program and an Italian Wine Specialist.
+He has judged at the American Wine Society Commercial and Amateur Wine Competitions, the Wines of the South Wine Competition, the Tennessee Viticultural and Oenological Society amateur wine competition, the Alabama Commercial Wine Competition and the Heartland Wine Competition.
+He is also the judging coordinator for the Alabama Winemakers and Grape Growers Association amateur wine competition.
 Scott has won numerous medals for his own homemade wines over the last thirty years.
 A third-generation Oregonian, Scott and his wife now reside in Birmingham, Alabama.

 Steve Young: Steve Young is actively engaged in wine in several capacities.
 He has been an active member of the American Wine Society for many years where he has served as Director of the North Alabama Chapter.
 Steve graduated from the Wine Judge Certification Program in 2013 and also completed the Wine and Spirit Education Trust Level 2 with distinction.
 Steve is currently taking the French Wine Scholar Study and Certification program.
 He has participated as a judge in several competitions across the country, from the Long Beach Grand Cru to Wines of the South, Steve has also worked with several local restaurants in designing wine lists and planning wine tastings and wine dinners.
 He currently resides in Huntsville Alabama and enjoys traveling to wine regions to increase his wine knowledge.